Jhemercolas/CountMe_System/README.md

 # Additional Instructions

   Download Mongodb, you can either create or use your own account, or use the given account (jhemercris_colas : Smartbro10) and input IP address for the database to work.

+Main source code is the CountMe_Login.py, individual windows can also be accessed.